Simulating Effective QED on Quantum Computers: State Preparation

 Each Givens rotation, $G(\theta,\varphi)$, can be implemented using a rotation of the form $e^{-i(e^{-i\varphi}a_p^\dagger a_q + e^{i\varphi}a_q^\dagger a_p)\theta}$.
 As discussed, each exponential can be simulated using $O(\log(1/\epsilon))$ $T$-gates.
 The complexity of performing this state preparation is therefore in $O(n_s^2\log(n_s^2/\epsilon))$, which is sub-dominant to the cost of simulation in momentum basis which is in $\widetilde{O}(n_s^{4+2/3}/\epsilon)$ in the thermodynamic limit.
 For this reason, we neglect the cost of the state preparation in all of our previous analysis.

 Additionally, for typical electronic systems of interest, we only care about linear combinations of electronic single particle functions and the positronic block is trivially occupied.
-This means that for a system of $N_{elec}$ number of electrons our matrix $Q$ will be already be diagonalized in the positronic space, meaning simply that $N_f = N_{elec}$.
+This means that for a system of $N_{elec}$ number of electrons our matrix $Q$ will already be diagonal in the positronic space, meaning simply that $N_f = N_{elec}$.